AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    *  <!-- from Travis: You can set time to be within X amount of time or after X amount of time (those are the only two options I think, but we can check with Brandon).  -->

+### Create a filter based on a node or arrow

+You can create a new filter based on a node or arrow within a journey.
+After the filter is created, you can use it anywhere in Analysis Workspace.

+To create a filter:

+1. On the canvas, right-click the node or arrow that you want to use to create the filter.

+1. Select [!UICONTROL **Create filter from node**] or [!UICONTROL **Create filter from arrow**].

+   The Filter builder displays.
+In the [!UICONTROL **Definition**] section, the filter definition is created based on the node or arrow you selected and its context within the journey.

+1. Specify a title for the filter and make any other changes.
+For more information about creating a filter, see [Filter builder](/help/components/filters/filter-builder.md).

+1. Select [!UICONTROL **Save**] to save the filter.

-### Delete
+### Delete nodes

-The option to delete is available for the following objects on the canvas:

-* Individual nodes

-* Multiple nodes

-* The line between nodes

-* Multiple lines between nodes
+You can delete one or more nodes at a time within a journey.
+When you delete a node that is connected between 2 nodes within the journey, the 2 remaining nodes become directly connected.

 To delete objects in Journey canvas:

 1. Select one or more nodes that you want to delete, then right-click one of the selected nodes.

-   Or
+1. Select [!UICONTROL **Delete**].

+### Delete arrows

+You can delete one or more arrows at a time within a journey.

+To delete arrows in Journey canvas:

-   Select one or more lines between 2 nodes that you want to delete, then right-click one of the selected lines.
+1. Select one or more arrows between 2 nodes that you want to delete, then right-click one of the selected arrows.

 1. Select [!UICONTROL **Delete**].

 <!-- Delete this after I decide I don't want to do it this way.
 Will probably use sections like I hav above.